 each type of computer, so follow the link below and then come back to

 the system.
 For many people, installation is the most difficult step for

-Mac users: Installing Music21 on Mac
+Mac users: Installing music21 on Mac

-Windows user (also installs Python): Installing Music21 in Windows
+Windows user (also installs Python): Installing music21 in Windows

 the same method that you originally used to install it.